Skip to main content

 Hormone optimization therapy, conversely, is a chronic intervention aimed at normalizing the activity of the hypothalamic-pituitary-gonadal (HPG) axis.
 In males, TRT provides exogenous testosterone, which, through negative feedback, suppresses the release of luteinizing hormone (LH) and follicle-stimulating hormone (FSH) from the pituitary.

 The co-administration of Gonadorelin, a gonadotropin-releasing hormone (GnRH) agonist, is intended to counteract this suppression and maintain endogenous testosterone production.
-In females, provides a stable baseline of sex steroids that may have been lost due to menopause.
+In females, hormone therapy provides a stable baseline of sex steroids that may have been lost due to menopause.

 The academic question is whether chronic, intermittent activation of the melanocortin system by PT-141 could have a secondary, long-term effect on the regulation of the HPG axis.
 While α-MSH is known to have some regulatory influence on GnRH neurons, the precise long-term impact of a synthetic agonist like PT-141 on this delicate feedback loop is an area requiring further research.